zanthous/Sticks/README.md

 - Flick: click the blue outer lane for the left stick or red inner lane for the right stick.
 - Hold: press on a lane, drag radially in the displayed duration direction, and release.
 - Slider: press on a lane, trace the circular arc, and release.
-- Selected hold/slider: Ctrl + wheel changes duration by the active beat snap.
+- Selected hold/slider: drag its endpoint on the timeline to change duration.
-- Selected slider: Shift + wheel changes the repeat count.
+- Selected slider: drag the tail to move its final point; hold Shift while dragging to snap the angle to 15° increments.
+- At a selected slider's endpoint, use `+` to place another reversal point or `−` to remove the final point.
+Right-click cancels point placement.
 - Drag selected objects around the ring to change their angle.
 A single object may also cross between the two stick lanes; grouped selections preserve their angular pattern.

 Normal editor save, Ctrl+S, undo/redo, dirty-state warnings, timing, setup, timeline, test-play, copy, and paste remain available.
 Same-time objects only replace an existing object on the same stick, so opposite-stick chords can be authored normally.

 Authored gameplay data is versioned inside ordinary mode-0 carrier objects.
 The Sticks converter reconstructs angles, sides, durations, slider arcs, and repeats exactly when the difficulty is reopened or shared; unmarked standard maps continue to use procedural conversion.
 This provides editor persistence without patching osu!lazer.

+The ruleset settings can restore an Sticks difficulty after lazer's external-edit flow changes its displayed mode, or export the selected difficulty as an `.osz` with its song and resources.

 Completed plays retain their Sticks replay automatically.
 Failed plays retain a replay only when explicitly saved.
 Replay storage can be disabled for future plays under **Settings → Rulesets → Sticks** without disabling score saving.